 Child & Teen Therapy

 Childhood and adolescence can be a wonderful time.
-Children experience tremendous growth and change as they develop personal strengths, explore their passions, and learn about their world.
-It can also be a time filled with challenges as each child attempts to navigate through multiple areas of their lives, including academically, socially, and within their family.
-We understand how difficult it can be when your child is struggling.
+Children experience tremendous growth and change as they develop personal strengths, explore their interests, and learn about their world.
+It can also be a tough time filled with challenging issues as each child attempts to navigate through multiple areas of their lives in school, at home, and with friends and family.
+At the Anxiety and Depression Center, we understand how difficult it can be when your child is struggling.

-All children experience fears and sadness from time to time, but some children and teens are less able to cope with stressors.
+All children experience anxiety and sadness from time to time, but some children and teens are less able to cope with stressors or triggers.
 Kids struggle for a variety of reasons, including temperament, changing life situations, hereditary and genetic factors (including a family history of mental health conditions), as well as learning problems.

-Children and adolescents typically have not yet developed the insight to understand that they are experiencing anxiety, depression, or an overload of stress, and most have not developed the ability to verbalize or communicate these feelings to others.
-It is important to identify any behaviors your child may exhibit that could indicate they are struggling with depression or anxiety.
+Children and adolescents typically have not yet developed the insight to understand that they are experiencing anxiety, depression, or an overload of stress, and most have not developed the ability to verbalize or communicate these negative experiences to others.
+It is important to identify any moods or behaviors your child may exhibit that could indicate they are struggling with stress, depression or anxiety and could benefit from counseling.

 A variety of issues can indicate anxiety or depression.
 Pay attention if your child:

-- Has difficulty falling asleep, staying asleep, or frequently asks to sleep with you
+- Has a difficult time falling asleep, staying asleep, or frequently asks to sleep with you

 - Struggles to complete homework without your help or regularly procrastinates and avoids completing tasks

-- Has difficulty making or keeping friends and often feels left out or lonely
+- Has difficulty with social skills, making or keeping friends, and often feels left out or lonely

 - Is excessively fearful about speaking to new people or going to new places